FarisDou/Microsoft-Sentinel-SIEM/README.md

 ```

-> So, we will let this run and it will create a loop for 11x failed login attempts, and then 1 successful login attempts, which will create an incident alert.
+> So, we will let this run and it will create a loop for 11x failed login attempts, and then 1 successful login attempt, which will create an incident alert.

 ![mstsc_O5tMxYk2aJ](https://user-images.githubusercontent.com/109401839/235330515-667d07f2-929d-48d7-9aa5-314e9a491d13.png)

-> We can now go to out Log Analytics and view logs.
+> We can now go to our Log Analytics and view logs.
 Enter the Query
 ```
 SigninLogs
 | order by TimeGenerated desc
 ```

 This will show us the script attempts.
-It make take a moment to update, but this is what it will look like !
+It makes take a moment to update, but this is what it will look like!

 ![vivaldi_vGrHhhyVGj](https://user-images.githubusercontent.com/109401839/235330674-81586064-bce1-494a-907f-61e8721ace29.png)